-EC, TDS, Chloride, Sodium, Manganese and Iron exceeds the SANS241 drinking water limits making the water unfit for human consumption without prior treatment.
-The main application of the water will however be irrigation and it is proposed that the applicant consult an applicable agricultural specialist to assess water quality criteria to make judgements on the fitness of water to be used for irrigation of the intended crop(s), its effects on soil properties, soil salinity tolerance of the intended crops and how these effects may be mitigated and possible treatment options.
+EC, TDS, Chloride, Sodium, Manganese and Iron in neighboring borehole DHC1 exceeds the SANS241 drinking water limits making the water unfit for human consumption without prior treatment.

+It is proposed that the applicant consult an applicable agricultural specialist to assess water quality criteria to make judgements on the fitness of water to be used for irrigation of the intended crop(s), its effects on soil properties, soil salinity tolerance of the intended crops and how these effects may be mitigated and possible treatment options, if necessary.